alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 4. Wait for the Deployment to complete and then you are all set!
 5. Once IIAS is deployed, you will receive an email regarding confirming a subscription to receive updates about actions IIAS has taken in your account.
 Please confirm the subscription.

+You will also be able to view the deployed stack in you configured AWS Account and AWS Region in the AWS CloudFormation console.

 ## Architecture

 IIAS consists of